Overview of Ghorepani Poonhill Trek

 In every moment of this trek, from the cultural encounters to the breathtaking landscapes, the Ghorepani Poonhill Trek weaves a tale of wonder and discovery, leaving an indelible mark on the hearts of all who tread its path.

-How Did They Brand the Name of Poonhill?
+How Did They Brand the Name of Poon Hill?

-The name "Poonhill" originates from the local Poon Magar ethnic group residing in the area.
+The name "Poon Hill" originates from the local Poon Magar ethnic group residing in the area.
 Combining "Poon" from their ethnicity and "Hill," the viewpoint became branded as Poon Hill.
 Over the years, it has gained popularity among both internal and external tourists due to its breathtaking panoramic views of the snow-capped mountains, including Dhaulagiri, Manaslu, and Annapurna.
-Previously used as a route by locals and travellers, it evolved into a must-visit destination, offering trekking experiences, insights into Gurung and Magar cultures, and access to iconic trekking routes like the Annapurna Circuit and Annapurna Base Camp via Ghorepani.
+Previously used as a route by locals and travelers, it evolved into a must-visit destination, offering trekking experiences, insights into Gurung and Magar cultures, and access to iconic trekking routes like the Annapurna Circuit and Annapurna Base Camp via Ghorepani.

-Which mountains can we see from Poon Hill?
+Which mountains can we see from Poonhill?

-Poon Hill is standing itself at 3210 m, and you will see the awe-inspiring beauty of the 7th, 8th, and 10th highest peaks, Mt.
+Poonhill stands at 3210 m, and you will see the awe-inspiring beauty of the 7th, 8th, and 10th highest peaks, Mt.
 Dhaulagiri, Manaslu, and Annapurna, alongside captivating vistas of Annapurna South and the majestic Fishtail.
 Enjoy the scenic wonders!

 - Mt.
-Dhaulagiri - (8167m / 26795 ft
+Dhaulagiri (8167m / 26795 ft.)

 - Mt.
-Manaslu - (8163 m / 26782ft
+Manaslu - (8163 m / 26782ft.)

 - Annapurna-I - (8091m / 26546ft)